SoftUni/Programming-Basics-Book-JS-EN/chapter-04-complex-conditions-exam-problems.md

 ### Hints and Guidelines

 <table><tr><td><img src="/assets/alert-icon.png" style="max-width:50px" /></td>
-<td>It is recommended <strong>to read the assignment a few times,</strong> take notes and sketch the examples while thinking, before you start with the code.</td></tr></table>
+<td>It is recommended <strong>to read the assignment a few times,</strong> take notes and sketch the examples while thinking before you start with the code.</td></tr></table>

 #### Processing the Input Data

 According to the assignment, we expect **four** lines containing different **integers** to be passed.
 Examining the provided parameters, we can use the **`Number`** type, as it is suitable for the expected values.
-We simultaneously **read** the input data and **parse** the string value to the selected data type for **integer**.
+We simultaneously **read** the input data and **parse** the string value to the selected data type for the **integer**.

 ![](assets/chapter-4-2-images/01.On-time-for-the-exam-01.PNG)

-Examining the expected output, we can create variables that contain the different output data types, in order to avoid using the so called **"magic strings"** in the code.
+Examining the expected output, we can create variables that contain the different output data types, to avoid using the so-called **"magic strings"** in the code.

 ![](assets/chapter-4-2-images/01.On-time-for-the-exam-02.PNG)

 #### Calculations

 After reading the input data, we can now start writing the logic for calculating the result.
-Let's first calculate the **start time** of the exam **in minutes** for easier and more accurate comparison:
+Let's first calculate the **start time** of the exam **in minutes** for an easier and more accurate comparison:

 ![](assets/chapter-4-2-images/01.On-time-for-the-exam-03.PNG)